How do texts turn ordinary local people into heroes, and how do you analyse the way a community celebrates and tells its own stories?

 Students analyse how texts represent local heroes and community figures, and how language and form construct everyday people as admirable or significant

 A focused answer to the Local Heroes dot point on community figures.
-How texts construct ordinary people as heroes, the techniques of profiles, tributes and local stories, and how to analyse the values a community celebrates for HSC English Studies.
+How texts construct ordinary people as heroes, the techniques of profiles, tributes and local stories, the values a community celebrates, and how to plan and write a strong analytical response.

 Reviewed by: AI editorial process; not yet individually human-reviewed